Playscripts

 Music, film, broadcasting and theater industry trade publications published before 2015 including Variety, Billboard, Spin, The Hollywood Reporter, American Cinematographer, American Film, Picturegoer and more.

-Searchable published news, legal, medical and business information.
+Good for: Researching published news, legal, medical, patents, and business information.

 The news section delivers the full text of international, national and regional newspapers along with wire services, broadcast transcripts, magazines, and non-English language sources.
 The legal section contains U.S. Federal and state case law, codes, regulations, legal news, law reviews and international legal information.
 This includes Shepard's Citations for all U.S. Supreme Court cases back to 1789.
 The medical section supplies information from news and medical journals, and provides abstracts to medical news from Medline.
 The business section includes business news journals, company financial information, SEC filings and reports, and industry and market news.

-The Times (London) newspaper.
+Contains: The Times newspaper.

 Print collections of theatre criticism